divnix/nix-book/src/ch02-00-introduction.md

 There's roughly four layers of abstractions in the official nix ecosystem, these are:

-- Nix(-lang)* - The nix language
+- Nix - The domain-specifc language used to write nix expressions
 - Nix - The package manager
 - Nixpkgs - The package repository
 - NixOS - A linux distribution built upon nixpkgs

 All of these topic will be discussed in greater detail in later sections, but a quick summary is provided below.

-*: Generally the distinction between the nix language and package manager is done by context.

 ## The Nix Language